Dr. Steffen Murau| steffenmurau.com

 Friederike Reimer, Global Climate Forum

 • ‘Rethinking Currency Internationalisation.
-The Euro’s International Monetary Governance and Offshore Money Creation’ (with Jens van ‘t Klooster)
+Offshore Money Creation and the EU’s Monetary Governance’ (with Jens van ‘t Klooster)

-Successful internationalisation of the euro has eluded EU policymakers since its introduction.
-This article provides a novel explanation for the puzzling subordinate position of the single currency.
-Drawing on the most recent International Political Economy scholarship on money and finance, we develop a conceptual framework for currency internationalisation that acknowledges the credit nature of money while emphasizing the crucial role of the politics of international monetary governance.
+Internationalisation of the euro has for decades eluded EU policymakers.
+In this article, we develop a novel explanation of the subordinate position of the single currency.
+To this end, we build on the state of the art in International Political Economy (IPE) scholarship and develop a new conceptual framework for currency internationalisation.
 We argue that internationalising a currency requires actively fostering the offshore creation of private credit money denominated in the currency.
-By approaching internationalisation as an entirely market-driven process, EU policymakers have discouraged rather than incentivised the expansion of offshore euro creation and thus undermined the objective of euro internationalisation.
-This concerns the failure to recognize the importance of offshore euro creation in fostering cross-border value chains, the prohibitive provision of international lender of last resort facilities for offshore euros, as well as the constant undersupply of euro-denominated safe assets.
+By approaching internationalisation as an entirely market-driven process, EU policymakers have neglected offshore monetary governance.
+This has discouraged rather than incentivised the expansion of offshore euro creation and thereby undermined the objective of euro internationalisation.
+We use our conceptual framework to study the failure to recognize the importance of offshore euro creation in fostering cross-border value chains, the prohibitive provision of international lender of last resort facilities for offshore euros, as well as the undersupply of euro-denominated safe assets.
+Our new account of currency internationalisation emphasizes the crucial role of the state in successful internationalisation, in particular for fostering the offshore creation of private credit money denominated in its currency.

 Presentations at the Annual Convention of the International Studies Association (ISA) in Montreal (03/2023), the Annual Conference of the Political Economy Section of the German Association for Political Science in Witten (09/2023), and the symposium ‘The Political Economy of International Money’ in Berlin (01/2024).